Lecythis zabucajo: Description

-'Lecythis' is derived from the Greek 'lekythos', a narrow-necked oil flask, and the root of lecithin, while 'zabucajo' is a rendition of 'sapucaia', one of the local names for this tree and also used for Lecythis pisonis.
+'Lecythis' is derived from the Greek 'lekythos', a narrow-necked oil flask, while 'zabucajo' is a rendition of 'sapucaia', one of the local names for this tree and also used for Lecythis pisonis.

 This species is common in the Guianas and eastern Venezuela, but less frequently found in central and western Amazonia.
 It is a large canopy or emergent tree of non-inundated forests, growing to 55 m tall.
 When young its twigs are glabrous and markedly lenticellate, or puberulous.
 Mature bark is brown to grayish brown, and deeply fissured vertically.
 The sapwood is creamish to yellowish white, while the heartwood is usually reddish brown.

 The leaves are dropped shortly before the flowers have fully opened – (anthesis); petioles are 3–10 mm long, and puberulous or glabrous; the leaf blades are narrowly to widely elliptic, 6–11.5 × 2–5.5 cm, glabrous, chartaceous, the base obtuse, very narrowly decurrent onto petiole, the margins crenate, the apex acuminate; secondary veins occur in 10–16 pairs.